-Using Content to Build up your E-A-T with Google
+Using Content to Build up your E-A-T for Google SEO

 Did you know that people online aren’t always truthful?
 I know, terrible right?!
 It’s devastating to the world view of this digital marketer to discover that people can, in fact, lie about who they are online.
 That’s why building online authority is important; there are too many fakers out there pretending to have all the answers.